What to expect as Trump and Putin thrash out a ceasefire in Ukraine

 Let’s consider what might be in a deal agreeable to Trump and Putin – and swallowable by Zelensky.

-The banks of the River Dnieper offer one long “natural” dividing line – with the Ukrainians holding the western bank and the Russians still stuck on the east – though they have been trying to land troops to the west.
+The banks of the Dnipro River offer one long “natural” dividing line, with the Ukrainians holding the western bank and the Russians still stuck on the east – though they have been trying to land troops to the west.

 Without international observers – or umpires – to delimit the “line of contact” and patrol it, hardliners on either side (as well as chance confrontations in the grey zone between the two armies) could easily reignite conflict – and that’s without a cynic like Putin deciding to renew the war when the West’s interest, particularly America’s, has moved on.